mabq/arch-base/README.md

 ## About this script

-   - Executes only if the managed node was booted from the Arch installation image to avoid running this script against an undesired node.
+   - Executes only if the managed node was booted from the Arch installation image to avoid running this script againt any host by accident.
    - Configures the disk:
      - Securely erases the disk before installation (customizable, `false` by default).
      - Creates the required disk partitions depending on the motherboard's firmware type.